Governance Commentary

 Exploring the Issues

 Report Findings: We found, not surprisingly, that equity based variable reward, driven largely by financial metrics, continues to constitute a large proportion of the remuneration package of most CEOs.
-The prevailing rhetoric continues to be about aligning the financial interests of Executives with those of shareholders.
+The prevailing message continues to be about aligning the financial interests of executives with those of shareholders.
 Recent inquiries have found that other stakeholders have not fared so well in terms of corporate focus.

 Executive Remuneration Continues to be a Core Governance Issue